Data protection & Information Security Policy

 During day to day working it is likely that staff will process individual personal data.
 Prior to handling any data staff are required to have completed the data protection and information security training course.
-In addition to this staff must maintain a current knowledge of data processing best practice through refresher courses and learning available on the Information Commissioner's Office website at www.ico.org.uk.
+In addition to this staff must maintain a current knowledge of data processing best practice through learning available on the Information Commissioner's Office website at www.ico.org.uk.
 When handling personal data staff are required to follow the guidance set out in the data protection and information security handbook which can be found in our Guild shared drive (N).

 Students’ Guild managers